 With the Microsoft To-Do application out there already, you might have got the chance to test it out.
 The Microsoft To-Do application is beautifully designed and can really replace your existing To-Do app.
 But as usual, all the applications at times give problems, and that is where troubleshooting posts like these can help.
-We have already see how to use the Microsoft To-Do app.
+We have already seen how to use the Microsoft To-Do app.
 Now in this post, we’ve discussed some of the common Microsoft To-Do app problems faced by users.

-Troubleshooting Microsoft To-Do app problems
+Troubleshoot and Fix Microsoft To-Do app problems & issues

 Microsoft To-Do app Minimum Requirements